siom79/sonar-japicmp-plugin/README.md

 [here](https://docs.sonarqube.org/display/SONAR/Installing+a+Plugin).

 The default location of the report is `target/japicmp/japicmp.xml`.
-You can specify a different location (if you have configured that in japicmp) through Administration -> General Settings -> Java -> JApiCmp.
+You can specify a different location (if you have configured that in japicmp) through `Administration -> General Settings -> Java -> JApiCmp`.

+Per default the plugin assumes that you are using [semantic versioning](http://semver.org/) and only reports an issue if your sources are modified in a way that violates the semantic versioning specification.
+You can turn off this behavior under `Administration -> General Settings -> Java -> JApiCmp`.

+A complete documentation of all features of japicmp can be found [here](http://siom79.github.io/japicmp/).

-To actually see some issues in your code quality report please enable the rules that the plugin creates.
+To actually see some issues in your code quality report, please enable the rules that the plugin creates.

 ## Compatibility